 Understanding a whole institution approach to widening participation

-This project will improve understanding of what a successful ‘whole institution approach’ to widening participation looks like.
-It aims to:
+This project sought to improve understanding of what a successful ‘whole institution approach’ to widening participation looks like.
+It aimed to:

 - enable OFFA to provide greater clarity and guidance to universities and colleges about how to develop and sustain such an approach